mtalebian/basic-data-validator/README.md

 ```

 #### - Define schema
-You can create your own schema using schema builder:
+You can define your own schema using schema builder:

 ```js
 const mySchema = builder => builder.object({